Questions and Answers (Pt. 3 of 3)

-The Apostle Paul (who was personally taught and commissioned by Christ said the Gospel was the death, burial and resurrection of Christ.
-See I Corinthians 15:1-4.
-It's the good news about the Lord Jesus Christ, what He has accomplished and how He has forgiven all our sins.
-Jesus said to come unto Him.
-(Matthew 11:28) Those who believe the Gospel receive eternal life and are saved.
+The Apostle Paul (who was personally taught and commissioned by Christ) said the Gospel was the death, burial and resurrection of Christ.
+(See I Corinthians 15:1-4) It's the good news about the Lord Jesus Christ, what He has accomplished and how He has forgiven all our sins.
 To teach contrary to this is to deny the Gospel and to teach another gospel.
 (II Cor.
 11:4; Galatians 1:6)

 This part in "What Were the Lies and What is the Truth?"
 (N. T. scriptures tell what the gospel is)

 What is the Gospel? (shows what the gospel is and what it is not)

 It is a commonly held belief in the HWA offshoots (i. e., churches of HWA, those who call themselves "churches of God") that the true believers--those who believe Herbert Armstrong restored the true gospel--were all scattered (and continue to be scattered) when the WCG made their doctrinal changes.
 However, Jeremiah 23:1-2 (which they use) is not applying to them.
 The word "pastors" in these verses refers to the kings, politicians, those ruling at that time in history, the ones who were responsible for the laws of the land (and which God did later judge).